jpluomajoki/beer-rating-finder/README.md

 # Beer rating finder

-Beer rating finder chrome extension with backend implemented in node.js.
+Beer rating finder chrome extension with backend implemented in node.js, with typescript.
 In development.

 # License